flatsec/flatsec.github.io/_posts/2014-10-31-install-docker-ubuntu-14-10.md

 ### Conclusion

 Even as someone who is interested in security I am still a big fan of Docker.
 I think at some point Docker will become as secure as KVM/Xen based virtual machines or OpenVZ containers, Solaris Zones, BSD Jails, etc, but there is still more work to do.
-However, if you take a different viewpoint of containers and do not try to compare them to virtual machines, there there are situations where a Docker based system could be more secure, especially if you think of Docker as an easy way to user container technologies that provide additional separation from the underlying OS.
+However, if you take a different viewpoint of containers and do not try to compare them to virtual machines, there are situations where a Docker based system could be more secure, especially if you think of Docker as an easy way to use container technologies that provide additional separation from the underlying OS.

 Also, Docker is not just a container sytem, it's also a software delivery system that allows IT workers to develop systems that can be deployed anywhere Docker can be.
 On its own that feature is quite powerful.